umittas2000/POMDesignPattern1/README.md

-# POM Design Pattern
+# POM Design Pattern part1
-Prepare test framework using "Page Object Model" design pattern and setup framework layer and test layer.
+- Prepare test framework using "Page Object Model" design pattern and setup framework layer and test layer.
+- This is part1 of the project and it contains Preparation of Framework with POM design pattern and TestBase

 ## Framework layer
 - Framework layer sits on application folder and each class represents a page of the product under test.